coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 logical view of a concept.

-To conclude it is worth mentioning that |SSR| tactics can be mixed with non |SSR| tactics in the same proof, or in the same Ltac expression.
+To conclude it is worth mentioning that |SSR| tactics can be mixed with non-|SSR| tactics in the same proof, or in the same Ltac expression.
 The few exceptions to this statement are described in section :ref:`compatibility_issues_ssr`.